-Building real human relationships at work makes it easier to ask them about how they are progressing on a project as well.
+Building genuine human relationships at work makes it easier to ask them how they are progressing on a project.
 Leaving them in the dark is the last thing you may want to do.

-- Share your product/project vision to the team.
+- Share your product/project vision with the team.

-From the very beginning of a partnership, it is essential that the remote team is aware of the vision.
+From the very beginning of a partnership, the remote team must be aware of the vision.
 All team members need to understand what the goal is.
 This will allow them to make smart choices at work.

 To create something, they need to understand the upcoming work items.
-An assurance and security that the project is going somewhere boost their confidence and morale on what they do.
+An assurance and security that the project is going somewhere boost their confidence and morale in what they do.

 - Make use of video conferencing.